 But can ChatGPT be dangerous?

 One study found an appalling 52% of ChatGPT answers to be incorrect, and 77% of responses were overly wordy and confusing.
-The study also found that, unfortunately, users are very drawn to AI answers due to the eloquence in the writing.
+The study also found that, unfortunately, users are very drawn to AI answers due to the eloquence in the writing and seem unconcerned about accuracy.

-So, yes, ChatGPT can be dangerous, especially to pet owners.
+So, yes, chatbots can be dangerous, especially to pet owners.

-When you combine the unreliability of AI answers with the public’s love of short and concise information, you get a recipe for disaster.
+When you combine the unreliability of AI answers with the public’s love of concise information, you get a recipe for disaster.

 Keep reading to learn about pet owner safety regarding AI tools and how to protect your pet.